Budibase/website/content/blog/inside-it/digital-enablement.md

 However, in this case, we’ll also need to consider governance issues - particularly around how we review and approve transformation solutions.

+You might also like our guide to [how to implement Agile in operations](https://budibase.com/blog/inside-it/how-to-implement-agile-in-operations/).

 ### 4. Infrastructure

 Next, we need to ensure that we have the infrastructure in place for increased digitalization.
 That is, transformation can put a strain on our network infrastructure by increasing the burden placed on services.